testdouble/testdouble.js/README.md

 well.

 * **`td.constructor(RealConstructor)`** - returns a constructor whose calls can
-  be verified and whose `prototype` functions have all been replaced with test double functions using the same [imitation](https://github.com/testdouble/testdouble.js/blob/master/src/imitate/index.js) mechanism described above
+  be verified and whose static and `prototype` functions have all been replaced with test double functions using the same [imitation](https://github.com/testdouble/testdouble.js/blob/master/src/imitate/index.js) mechanism described above
 * **`td.constructor(['select', 'save'])`** - returns a constructor with `select`